Nodes

 inputs.history.append(record)

-Even in this in-place pattern, run must still return an Outputs object.
+Even in this in-place pattern, update must still return an State object.

-The returned output namespace is the only supported way to commit writes back
+The returned state namespace is the only supported way to commit writes back

 to system state.